Factoring Polynomials

 So far, we've assumed that the input polynomial $f\in\F_q[x]$ to factor is squarefree.
 In fact, everything in the algorithm we described works if $f$ is "squarefull" (meaning that it is divisible by an irreducible polynomial more than once) but we need to be a bit careful.

 After the distinct-degree factorization step, we will have computed $g_1$, $\dotsc$, $g_n$ which are each squarefree polynomials because $x^{q^d}-x$ is a squarefree polynomial.
 However, the product of the $g_i$ will not equal $f$ exactly when $f$ is squarefull.
-Instead, we will have $f=S\cdot\prod_i g_i$ where $S$ is the duplicated factors of $f$.
+Instead, we will have $f=S\cdot\prod_i g_i$ where $S$ is a product of the duplicated factors of $f$.

 The input to the equal-degree factorization step will be the $g_i$, so nothing changes in the equal-degree step which will still factor the $g_i$ into their irreducible components.